CudaText-addons/cuda_python_intel/readme/readme.txt

 Plugin for CudaText.
 Gives intelligence commands for Python lexer.

-*  Auto-completion
+*  Auto-completion.
    To use it: place caret after incomplete function/class/variable/module name, and call CudaText command "auto-completion menu" (Ctrl+Space).

-*  Go to definition
+*  Go to definition.
    To use it: place caret on a name of function/class/variable/module, and call CudaText command "go to definition" (or use menu item "Go to definition" in the editor context menu, or use mouse shortcut).

-*  Show function call-tip
+*  Show function call-tip.
    To use it: place caret after function name between () brackets, and call CudaText command "show function-hint" (Ctrl+Shift+Space).
    For example, enter such script, caret is shown as "|":